personal finance | october 28, 2024

 Thought Leadership Director

-Contributing to your grandchild’s education can be a valuable contribution to your family’s future, both by improving your grandchild’s future earning potential and by helping to relieve a key worry for your adult children.
-T. Rowe Price recommends saving enough as a family to cover at least 50% of the published cost of college, with the rest of the cost covered by grants and scholarships, as well as student loans, student income, and other support.
+Contributing to your grandchild’s education can be a valuable gift to your family’s future, by both improving your grandchild’s earning potential later in life and helping to relieve a key worry for your adult children.
+T. Rowe Price recommends saving enough as a family to cover at least 50% of the published cost of college, with the rest of the cost covered by grants and scholarships—as well as student loans, student income, and other support.
 With the cost of higher education continuing to rise, getting an early start on investing can make today’s contributions more valuable when it’s time for your grandchildren to use them.

-While there are many ways to save and pay for college, some have more advantages than others.
-Using common investment vehicles such as taxable savings or brokerage accounts for college savings could cause you to essentially leave money on the table in the form of tax advantages offered by other options.
+While there are many ways to save and pay for college or other future education, some have more advantages than others.
+Using common investment vehicles such as taxable savings or brokerage accounts for education savings could cause you to essentially leave money on the table in the form of tax advantages offered by other options.
 For example, when you invest in a 529 plan, the savings grow tax-deferred.
 Earnings from a 529 account are also tax-free at the federal level when used toward qualified education expenses.
 The potential tax savings could be substantial over time, particularly if you are in a higher tax bracket.

 Starting in the 2024–2025 school year, distributions from a grandparent-owned 529 account will no longer count as income to the student on the Free Application for Federal Student Aid (FAFSA).
 This change means that, in most cases, funding a grandchild’s education through a 529 account will no longer have any bearing on their eligibility for financial aid that is based on the FAFSA.